jerrykal/hyper-material-box/README.md

 ##### User

-> You can override the default color scheme with the `user` section
+> You can override the default color scheme with the `user` section.

 If your favorite color scheme isn't in the list, you can create a new scheme by yourself,
 for example you can add the following script instead adding `scheme: 'tomorrow-night'`: